Chemotherapy for melanoma skin cancer

 Chemo drugs can cause side effects.
 These depend on the type and dose of drugs given and how long they are used.
 The side effects of chemo can include::

 - Hair loss

 - Nausea and vomiting

-- Increased risk of infection (from too few white blood cells)
+- Increased risk of infection (from having too few white blood cells)

-- Easy bruising or bleeding (from too few blood platelets)
+- Easy bruising or bleeding (from having too few blood platelets)

-- Fatigue (from too few red blood cells)
+- Fatigue (from having too few red blood cells)

+These side effects usually go away once treatment is finished.
 There are often ways to lessen side effects.
-For example, you can be given drugs to help prevent or reduce nausea and vomiting.
+For example, drugs can help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about drugs to help reduce side effects.

-Last Medical Review: 09/20/2012
+Last Medical Review: 05/19/2016

-Last Revised: 01/17/2013
+Last Revised: 05/20/2016